PickYourOwn.org

 PDF print version

-Prepared this way, the jars have a shelf life of 18 months to 2 years, and require no special attention.
+Prepared this way, the jars have a shelf life of 18 months to 2 years(really indefinitely).
+It improve in storage, which is counter-intuitive; perhaps the spices mature, like a wine?
+It requires no special attention.
 A side benefit is that your house will smell wonderful while it is cooking - much better than potpourri!
+You can also skip the last canning steps, and just store it in your refrigerator for up to 2 or 3 months or freezer (indefinitely).

 Directions for Making Apple Butter